open-atmos/PyMPDATA/paper/paper.md

 ``PyMPDATA`` interface uses ``NumPy`` for array-oriented input and output.
-Usage of ``PyMPDATA`` from ``Julia`` (https://julialang.org) and ``Matlab`` (https://mathworks.com) through ``PyCall`` and built-in ``Python`` interoperability tools, respectively, is depicted in the PyMPDATA README file.
+Usage of ``PyMPDATA`` from ``Julia`` (https://julialang.org) and ``Matlab`` (https://mathworks.com) through ``PyCall`` and built-in ``Python`` interoperability tools, respectively, is depicted in the PyMPDATA README.

 As of the current version, ``PyMPDATA`` supports homogeneous transport in one (1D), two (2D) and three dimensions (3D) using structured meshes, optionally generalised by coordinate transformation